electro-smith/libDaisy/examples/SPI/README.md

 `spi_conf.nss`
 Slave select mode.
 Must be set by the user.

 - `SpiHandle::Config::NSS::SOFT`.
 Slave select is handled in software.
-You can ignore this pin.
+You can ignore the NSS pin.
 - `SpiHandle::Config::NSS::HARD_INPUT`.
 We're using the NSS pin and we're a slave.
 - `SpiHandle::Config::NSS::HARD_OUTPUT`.
 We're using the NSS pin and we're the master.

 `spi_conf.baud_prescaler`
 Division of the default clock rate.
-The clock rate is always x.
+The clock rate is always 25MHz.
-So with a prescaler of 16 for example, the final clock rate is x / 16 = y.
+So with a prescaler of 4 for example, the final clock rate is 25MHz / 4 = 6.25MHz.

 Defaults to `SpiHandle::Config::BaudPrescaler::PS_8`